-The week before CFA Level 1 must feel pretty daunting, as it feels the same for Level 2 and 3 candidates too.
+The week before CFA Level 1 must feel pretty daunting, as it still feels the same for most Level 2 and 3 candidates too.

 Back then, I still remember feeling what can best be described as equal parts of zen and zombie.